Code-Institute-Submissions/chef-at-home/README.md

-## Cheft at home - First Milestone Project - Code Institute (https://codeinstitute.net/)
+## CHEF AT HOME - First Milestone Project - Code Institute (https://codeinstitute.net/)
 <img src="assets/images/mac-test.JPG" style="margin: 0;">

 The aim of the project is to showcase my ability to design and build a static web page using HTML, CSS and Bootstrap for my First Milestone project at Code Institute, Full Stack Developer.